 The annual Festival of Cranes in central New Mexico's Bosque del Apache Wildlife Refuge isn't just about cranes.
 The festival brings together experienced birders and those new to the hobby, providing opportunities for learning about the sandhill cranes and other wildlife.
 The festival also offers workshops and experiences about the refuge.

-Festival of Cranes in Bosque del Apache
+About the Festival of Cranes

 The Bosque del Apache is a refuge for all seasons, but fall and winter are the time to see the greatest number of birds, from early November to mid-February.
 Each fall, thousands of birds flying south stop by, where they can be viewed, photographed, and witnessed en masse.
 The annual Festival of Cranes takes place each November, with the star attraction being the sandhill cranes.

 Many visitors arrive before dawn so they can see thousands of light geese milling upon the water.
 As the sun rises, the flocks rise en masse in a cacophony of sound and wing.
 Sandhill cranes leave in groups after the geese.
 The geese and cranes spend the day in nearby fields where they forage.
 Afternoons, the birds fly back in with waves of sound and wing in a display as spectacular as the morning takeoff.

 The annual Festival of the Cranes takes place both outdoors and indoors.
 At the auto loop, visitors can drive around the refuge.
 Observation decks around the loop make perfect stopping places to take photographs, use viewing scopes and learn from the volunteers stationed there.
 Indoors, there are over 100 lectures, workshops, and hands-on activities, all related to the annual bird migration.
 Outdoors, hikes and tours will take place, such as special photography tours.